UbaidullahTanoli/CNN/README.md

 ## CNN Model

 The architecture of EfficientNet-B1 is used to process and convert the images into vector embeddings.
 EfficientNet-B1 is a Depp CNN pretrained on Medical dataset (ImageNet) and has ~6.5 Million trainable parameters.
-I've leveraged pre‑trained knowledge from the CNN models and also updated both the CNN and the MLP during the training.
+I've leveraged pre‑trained knowledge from the CNN models and also updated both the CNN and the Linear layer, which takes the vector embeddings and outputs a binary classification, during the training.
 It's been proven that EfficientNet architecture gives slightly better accuracy per parameter.
 Refer to the research paper [here](https://arxiv.org/pdf/1905.11946)

 ## Parameters